status-im/handbook.status.im/src/remote-at-status/traveling-for-status.md

 *****

-✍️ **Contribute to this page!** create a Github issue and assign it to someone from the People Ops team!
+✍️ **Contribute to this page!** Create a Github issue and assign it to someone from the People Ops team!